 Avelluto shares the story: “When I heard this year’s vintage of Theo Coles’ The Hermit Ram skin-macerated Sauvignon Blanc pét nat was landing in the U.S., I had to get my hands on it.
 I was excited by the almost hedonistic bouquet it offered: lemongrass, clover honey, mandarin pith, and ripe grapefruit find an echo on the palate.
 The textural contrast between the unfermented juice and unfiltered yeast creates a light sparkle with the perfect limestone edge.
-My favorite wine I have tasted this year so far!”Continue to 5 of 9 below.
+My favorite wine I have tasted this year so far!”

 “I’ve been recommending this one to loads of people new to orange wine recently,” says Niclas Janssen, co-owner of natural wine subscription and online shop MYSA Natural Wine.
 “Sauvignon Blanc is an aromatic white wine that most wine drinkers are already aware of, but it’s not super common to see an expression like this one (30 days skin contact, whole cluster fermentation using native yeast).
 It’s grippy, acidic, and fresh while retaining those tropical and stone fruit Sauvignon Blanc qualities we love.”